 - Arthritis of the spine

-Many of these spinal conditions are caused by degenerative changes that occur as a person ages.
-After years of continued wear and tear, the anatomical elements of the spine (the vertebrae, muscles, ligaments, intervertebral discs, facet joints, and more) begin to break down.
-When these conditions cause a spinal nerve to become impinged, an individual may develop a number of uncomfortable symptoms, including pain, muscle weakness, numbness, tingling, spasms, and neurogenic claudication.
+Many of these spine conditions are caused by degenerative changes that occur as a person ages.
+After years of continued wear on the body, the elements of the spine may begin to break down.
+When these conditions cause a spinal nerve to become compressed, a number of painful symptoms may develop, including pain, muscle weakness, numbness, tingling, spasms and neurogenic claudication.

-Many patients are able to find relief from these symptoms through conservative treatments such as pain medications, physical therapy, and hot/cold compresses.
-Neurogenic claudication tends to improve when patients sit or stoop, as bending forward can help to stretch the spine and relieve some of the pressure placed on the spinal nerves.
-Patients who fail to respond to conservative treatments after several weeks or months may want to consider the minimally invasive, outpatient procedures performed at Laser Spine Institute.
-Contact us to learn about our state-of-the-art endoscopic technology used to back and neck pain.
+Many patients are able to find relief from these symptoms through conservative treatments such as pain medications, physical therapy, hot or cold compresses, chiropractic visits and inversion tables.
+Neurogenic claudication tends to improve when patients sit or bend by stretching the spine and relieving some of the pressure placed on the spinal nerves.
+Your doctor can help you find the right regimen of conservative treatment for pain relief.

 If conservative treatment is ineffective after several months, the minimally invasive spine surgery at Laser Spine Institute may be your best option for pain relief.
 Our minimally invasive procedures help patients find relief while avoiding the negative risks associated with traditional open back surgery.
 Our advanced procedures provide benefits such as a safer and effective treatment with no lengthy recovery^ compared to traditional open back surgery.
 To start your journey to wellness, contact Laser Spine Institute and ask about the advantages of our minimally invasive spine surgery.